Fee-for-service: Reform

 In China, where FFS resulted in costly, inefficient, and poor quality health care with a degeneration in medical ethics, reforms have been initiated to realign health care provider incentives.
-Experimentation with new payment models is undergoing and recommendations include a strengthening of medical ethics, alterations to provider's profit motives, and, if hospitals retain their profit motive, segregating physicians from the goal of profit.
+Experimentation with new payment models is ongoing and recommendations include a strengthening of medical ethics, alterations to provider's profit motives, and, if hospitals retain their profit motive, segregating physicians from the goal of profit.

 In the US, a 1990s move from FFS to pure capitation provoked a backlash from patients and health care providers.
 Pure capitation pays only a set fee per patient, regardless of sickness, giving physicians an incentive to avoid the most costly patients.
 To avoid the pitfalls of FFS and pure capitation, models of episode-of-care payment and comprehensive care payment have been proposed.
 In 2009, Massachusetts, with the highest health care costs in the country, had a group of ten health care experts who worked under legislative mandate to come up with a plan to tackle costs (the Massachusetts Payment Reform Commission); they unanimously concluded the FFS model must be done away with.
 Their plan included a move away from FFS to a global payment system that had similarities to a capitated system.

 In 2014, Maryland set up an independent commission which created a fixed revenue system, or global budget for the state's hospitals.
 Both public and private insurers pay into a common fund.
 Each hospital has a stable yearly income which it can use to plan.
 Budgets were originally based on the number of patients and procedures reported in 2013, with annual adjustments for inflation and population change.
 Going forward, it is to a hospital's benefit to avoid unnecessary procedures and to adopt preventive programs that reduce chronic illness and re-admissions.

 In its first five years, Maryland's new payment system saved an estimated $1.4 billion in Medicare costs compared to other states.
 In addition, rates of preventable hospital-acquired illness fell.

 An even more striking difference was observed during the COVID-19 pandemic as fee-for-service hospitals provided less of the elective services that they depended on for funding.
 An assessment of the Financial Effects of COVID-19: Hospital Outlook for the Remainder of 2021 predicted that hospital income could remain as much as 80 percent lower than pre-pandemic levels.
 In contrast, outpatient hospital revenue fell only 14.6 percent and inpatient revenue by 1.6 percent in Maryland's hospitals, looking at the period from January–July in 2019 and 2020.

 Medicare in the US is a FFS program.
 The Medicare Payment Advisory Commission (MedPAC), in its mid-2011 report to Congress, called for a mechanism so that Medicare beneficiaries would have disincentives to undergo unnecessary care.